backand/angular-yeoman-todos/README.md

     4. **Custom Verified Email Page URL**
     Set this field also to *http://localhost:9000/#/login*
     In this app the same page is used both for sign in and sign up.
-    After users register they recieve a verfication email to verfiy their identity by clicking on a link on the email, After they click on the link they are redirect to the url above.
+    After users register they receive a verification email to verifiy their identity by clicking on a link on the email, After they click on the link they are redirect to the url above.
     You will need to change this to the local url to a real url after you publish your app
     5. **Security Actions**